• Skip to primary navigation

 It is usually made with Mayonnaise and Condensed Milk.
 You can also make a Spiced version.

-I use Honey in place of Condensed Milk because it wouldn’t make sense to open a tin for a couple of tbsp of condensed milk.
+I use Honey in place of Condensed Milk because it wouldn’t make sense to open a tin for a couple of tablespoon of condensed milk.

 I also add Gochuchag to add some smoky sweetness.